browserengineering/book/book/animations.md

 `layout` and `paint`, but we *don't* want to run `style`:[^even-more]

 [^even-more]: While a real browser definitely has an analog of the `needs_layout` and `needs_paint` flags, our fix for restarting animations doesn't handle a bunch of edge cases.
-For example, if a different style property than the one being animatied changes, the browser shouldn't re-start the animation.
-Real browsers will store multiple copies of the style---the computed style and the animated style---to solve issues like this.
+For example, if a different style property than the one being animated changes, the browser shouldn't re-start the animation.
+Real browsers do things like storing multiple copies of the style---the computed style and the animated style---to solve issues like this.

 ``` {.python}
 class Tab: